whoward/docs/markdown/tutorials/java.md

 you for the spin-up time).

 To make tests run faster, run more than one test at a time.
-As long as the tests are independent --- whether you're running the same test across different browsers or the tests just don't interact with each other --- there should be no problem running them simultaneously.
+As long as the tests are independent - whether you're running the same test across different browsers or the tests just don't interact with each other - there should be no problem running them simultaneously.
 Since we have thousands of clean virtual machines on standby, we encourage you to run as many tests as you can concurrently.
 You can find the number of parallel tests your account can run in the sidebar of your [account page](http://www.saucelabs.com/account).
 Just be aware that trying to run more tests than your account allows may result in the extra tests timing out and failing.

-Tests can be run in parallel using JUnit with a bit of work.
+Tests can be run in parallel using JUnit with a bit of special care.

 **Parallelizing the WebDriverTest Class**